Shaped like an unfurling scroll, the tower will have a spiralling glass facade that narrows in stages towards the pinnacle.

 Currently the 238-metre-high Azrieli Sarona Tower is both the tallest tower in Tel Aviv and in Israel.
 At 285 metres, Ron Arad's ToHa tower will be the tallest when it completes in 2020, but it is currently on hold.

-When complete the mixed-use Azrieli Tower will have 65,000 square metress of office space and 17,000 square metres of apartments, along with 15,000 square meters each of hotel and retail space.
+When complete the mixed-use Azrieli Tower will have 65,000 square metress of office space and 17,000 square metres of apartments, along with 15,000 square metres each of hotel and retail space.